Cruz, Span HRs lead Seattle past Baltimore, 5-2

 QUIET CLUBHOUSE

-A day after a fracas reportedly broke out between infielders Dee Gordon and Segura in the Mariners’ clubhouse before the game Tuesday, all was calm around the team.
+A day after a fracas reportedly broke out between Gordon and Segura in the Seattle clubhouse, all was calm around the team.

 “We’re all good,” Gordon said.
 “We get to play baseball.”